ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Objectives.md

 - [x] Broken lever goes to green house which appears to open a door to the Antechamber
 - [ ] There are 12 Major Keys on a green piece of paper?
 - [ ] How to unlock red door that's underground.
+- [ ] Get to Drafting Studio with magnifying glass for paper model of safe.